rogers4815/clockworksDSA/README.md

 ## User Result Assembly

-* Listen for [WOP](#wop-ping) pings from users over HTTPS, authentication is optional
+* Listen for [WOP Pings](#wop-ping-waiting-on-process) from users over HTTPS, authentication is optional
-* Check is database complete (all results returned)
+* Check if database complete with all results
-* Respond to users with rejects/acknowledgement/compiled results
+* Respond to users with [rejects/acknowledgement/compiled results](#wop-ping-response)

 ### Database accesses: